agile-ts/documentation/docs/quick_start/React.md

   initialData: [{id: 1, name: "Clean Bathroom"}] }).persist('todos');
 ```
-2️⃣ To create our first Collection, we need the previously instantiated Instance of AgileTs called `App`.
+2️⃣ In order to create our first Collection, we need the previously instantiated Instance of AgileTs called `App`.
 Then we can bring our first Collection to life and add the initial data `{id: 1, name: "Clean Bathroom"}` to it.
 Besides the creation, we store the Collection permanently in the `localStorage` with the help of the `persist()` method.
 So if you refresh the page, your modifications to the todo list shouldn't be lost.